GonzaloGodinez/SocialNetworkAPIGGL/README.md

 2. Git clone this repo.
 3. CD into SocialNetworkAPIGGL.
 4. Open using text editor, for VS Code,
-8. At the command line type run npm i
+8. At the command line type run nserver.jspm i
-9. At the command line type npm run seed
+9. At the command line type nodemon server.js
 7. Then at the command line
-8. Follow the prompts.
+8.  run insomia
+9.  create, update, delete users, thoughts and add friends in insomnia

 ## Usage
 Creates theblogger_db database.